SaraMathews/swedish_forest_text_adventure/README.md

 ### *Unfixed bugs*
 I have not noticed any bugs that would affect the game, but it's still possible that there are minor bugs present that I have yet to discover.
 If that's the case, these minor bugs do not appear to impact the gameplay experience.

-I have, however, encountered some warning messages.
+I have, however, encountered some warning messages.<br>
 This one is because I'm using a global variable:
 - global CHARACTER_NAME : Using the global statement at the module levelpylint(global-at-module-level)